 Lana del Rey (AKA Elizabeth Grant) is one of the most relevant singers that emerged in the 2010’s decade.
-Here in this post, we find some of her inspiration as well as artists she influenced.
+In this post, we check out some of her inspirations as well as some of the artists she influenced.

 Who influenced Lana del Rey?

 Since her “official debut” with 2012’s Born To Die, Lana del Rey’s influences have been classic singers such as Frank Sinatra, Nina Simone, Leonard Cohen, Billie Holiday, and Joni Mitchell.
 Regarding her rock music inclinations, Fleetwood Mac, Eagles, Janis Joplin, Nirvana, Bruce Springsteen, and Cat Power are among the artists that inspire her.
 Also, we can include pop singers such as Britney Spears, Madonna, and Beyoncé.
 We will review some of these influences that appear on the infographic.